- HUD's Original Icons (Restores the HUD's original icons for armor and ammo) - August 13th, 2014

 Dedicated Versions: (These are modifications of the HUD which are created and maintained by other members of the community for their favorite mods)

 - The HUD requires a development build of ZDoom to run.
-ZDoom 2.8pre-589-gf482dc0 or newer is sufficient.
-For GZDoom, official version 1.8.7 or newer is required.
+For GZDoom, official version 1.8.7 or newer is sufficient.

 - It does not work with Zandronum or Skulltag (in case of the latter, it never will), as they do not have the necessary features.